koenrane/KR-new-site/content/import/towards-a-new-impact-measure.md

 ### Notation

+> [!note]
-_For accessibility, the most important bits have English translations._
+> For accessibility, the most important bits have English translations.

 Consider some agent $A$ acting in an environment $q$ with action and observation spaces $\mathcal{A}$ and $\mathcal{O}$, respectively, with $\varnothing$ being the privileged null action.
 At each time step $t \in \mathbb{N}^+$, the agent selects action $a_t$ before receiving observation $o_t$. $\mathcal{H} := (\mathcal{A} \times \mathcal{O})^*$ is the space of action-observation histories; for $n \in \mathbb{N}$, the history from time $t$ to $t+n$ is written $h_{t:t+n} := a_t o_t \dots a_{t+n} o_{t+n}$, and $h_{<t} := h_{1:t-1}$.
 Considered action sequences $(a_t, \dots, a_{t+n})\in \mathcal{A}^{n+1}$ are referred to as _plans_, while their potential observation-completions $h_{1:t+n}$ are called _outcomes_.